gmlewis/godot-liverpool-rummy/README.md

 Otherwise, I occasionally asked GitHub Copilot for assistance.

+# Documentation

+For developers interested in understanding the codebase, see the [docs/](docs/) directory:

+- **[Multiplayer Architecture](docs/multiplayer-architecture.md)** - Detailed guide to the networking system, UDP discovery, and game synchronization
+- **[Game State Machine](docs/game-state-machine.md)** - Complete overview of game flow, states, and round progression

 # Status

 I completely ripped out the hand evaluation logic and auto-meld grouping